 Most homes, whether hot or cold, invest in an HVAC system.
-However, you may not be familiar with the components that make up the system.
-Read on to find out what HVAC dampers are and how they work in Oceanside, CA.
+However, you may need to become more familiar with the components that make up the system.
+Read on to discover what HVAC dampers are and how they work in Oceanside, CA.

 What Are HVAC Dampers?

-Dampers are an important part of a zoned HVAC system.
+Dampers are an essential part of a zoned HVAC system.
 For example, consider a dam.
-When closed, the flap prevents air from flowing through it, as a dam works with water.
+When closed, the flap prevents air from flowing through it, as a barrier works with water.

-HVAC dampers are an important part of zoning systems.
-The dampers are usually located between the main line and the circular supply duct.
+HVAC dampers are an essential part of zoning systems.
+The dampers are usually between the main line and the circular supply duct.

-They act similar valves in the plumbing, determining how much heating/cooling air can enter your property to achieve your desired setting.
-Dampers allow you to adjust the amount of air supplied to different areas of your property.
+They act like valves in the plumbing, determining how much heating/cooling air can enter your property to achieve your desired setting.
+Dampers allow you to adjust the air supply to different areas of your property.

 How HVAC Dampers Work

-As mentioned above, an HVAC damper acts similar to a valve.
-Their task is to determine the amount of hot or cold air that enters different parts of the duct.
-The ductwork controls the amount of heated or cooled air that reaches various parts of the house to reach the different set points.
+As mentioned above, an HVAC damper acts similarly to a valve.
+Their task is to determine the amount of hot or cold air entering different duct parts.
+The ductwork controls the amount of heated or cooled air that reaches various parts of the house to reach the other set points.

 Closing the damper will direct the airflow in different directions.
 So, if you want to cool or heat a specific area, the dampers can do it.